headlinez.news Live news trend intelligence

 How were these 390 events detected?

-Using the LIGO gravitational wave detectors in the U.S., which measure ripples in spacetime caused by black hole collisions.
+Using the LIGO gravitational-wave detectors in the U.S., which measure ripples in spacetime caused by black hole collisions.
+The latest detections include data from a recent ten-month observation run.

-Could this change our understanding of black holes?
+Could this change our understanding of black hole formation?

 Topics